-Who knew?
-There are actually worthwhile things a person can do with dryer lint.
+Who knew there are actually worthwhile uses for dryer lint?
 And here I was, just chucking it and wondering if maybe it could go into the recycling bin.

-1. Make clay out of it for the kids.
+1. Make clay out of dryer lint for the kids.

 Continue stirring slowly over low heat as you add 3-5 drops of vegetable oil.
 Once it’s smooth and sticking together nicely, you can pour it onto wax paper to cool.